 : Voluntary Surrender of License by Those Under Disciplinary Investigation

-A licensed site professional may not voluntarily surrender his or her license during the course of a disciplinary investigation or adjudicatory proceeding without the consent of the Board.
+A licensed site professional may not voluntarily surrender a license during the course of a disciplinary investigation or adjudicatory proceeding without the consent of the Board.

 : Discipline or Other Disposition By Agreement

 At any point during the course of a disciplinary investigation or adjudicatory proceeding, the parties may present a proposed agreement for discipline or other disposition to the Board for its review and approval.
 The Board may approve or reject the proposed agreement.
-If the proposed agreement is accepted, the respondent shall waive his or her right to further administrative proceedings or judicial review pertaining to the matters that are subject to the agreement.
+If the proposed agreement is accepted, the respondent shall waive the right to further administrative proceedings or judicial review pertaining to the matters that are subject to the agreement.

 : Reinstatement

-Any person whose license is revoked may be barred by the Board from applying for re- issuance of his or her license for a period of not more than five years.
+Any person whose license is revoked may be barred by the Board from applying for re- issuance of a license for a period of not more than five years.
 The term during which re-issuance is barred will be established by the Board as part of its decision in the revocation proceeding.

-Any person whose license is suspended may be barred by the Board from applying for reinstatement of his or her license until the suspension period established by the Board as part of its decision in the suspension proceeding has run.
+Any person whose license is suspended may be barred by the Board from applying for reinstatement of the license until the suspension period established by the Board as part of its decision in the suspension proceeding has run.

 A licensed site professional placed on inactive status pursuant to 309 CMR 7.02(4) shall be entitled to request transfer from inactive status to active status in accordance with 309 CMR 9.04.